ampmresearch/ampmresearch.github.io/index.md

 ### Participation and Submission

 The workshops considers several forms of submission:
-- extended abstracts (500-1000 words, excluding references) to discuss preliminary work/work in progress,
+- extended abstracts (500-1000 words, excluding references) to discuss preliminary work,
 - short (5-6 pages) or long papers (max 10 pages) for original material proposed to publication,
 - material already submitted to other conferences or journals (only for presentation and discussion).